Exploration and Production

 Using the latest technology, Chevron continues to make major discoveries in the United States while maintaining strong production in mature fields.

-Chevron is one of the largest hydrocarbon producers in the United States.
-In 2012, we produced an average of 655,000 barrels of net oil-equivalent per day, or about one-fourth of the corporation's worldwide total.
+Chevron is the largest liquids producer and one of the largest hydrocarbon producers in the United States.
+In 2013, we produced an average of 657,000 barrels of net oil-equivalent per day, or about one-fourth of the corporation’s worldwide total.

 Gulf of Mexico Shelf

 Chevron is one of the largest producers of crude oil and natural gas on the Gulf of Mexico shelf.
-Daily net production during 2012 averaged 48,000 barrels of crude oil, 321 million cubic feet of natural gas and 8,000 barrels of natural gas liquids (NGLs).
+Daily net production during 2013 averaged 52,000 barrels of crude oil, 278 million cubic feet of natural gas and 7,000 barrels of natural gas liquids (NGL).

-In 2012, we drilled 39 development and delineation wells, which help map oil and natural gas formations in the earth.
-In addition, drilling at the Lineham Creek ultra-deep gas exploration well is expected to be completed in the first half of 2013.
+In 2013, we drilled 46 development and delineation wells, which help map oil and natural gas formations in the earth.
+Chevron completed drilling at the Lineham Creek ultra-deep gas exploration well in the third quarter of 2013.
 The ultra-deep drilling program evaluates the potential of subsurface targets below 25,000 feet (7,620 m).
-Chevron added 15 new leases to its shelf portfolio in mid-2012.

 Deepwater Gulf of Mexico